awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/background.md

 FanOut : 20 network requests in flight at one time seems a reasonable balance between enough parallelism for good performance and so much parallelism that performance starts to degrade.

+Inflight TTL : 20 seconds is plenty of time to acquire new materials.
+If a client hasn't done something in 20 seconds, they're likely to never respond.

+sleepMilli : 20 milliseconds is enough time, under normal circumstances, to get materials once or twice, and short enough not to overly delay processing.

 ### Grace Period Metrics